Last Updated: Sep 9, 2018

-The following best budget gaming PC build under $500 for July 2018 is how we would strategically select parts for a new gaming computer around this price tier for this month.
-At this price, unlike our recommended $300 and $400 gaming rigs that are graphically powered by the CPU, we introduce a dedicated graphics card which is a must for really good 1080p performance.
+The following best budget gaming PC build under $500 for September 2018 is how we would strategically select parts for a new gaming computer around this price tier for this month.
+At this price, unlike our recommended $300 and $400 gaming rigs that are graphically powered by the CPU, we introduce a dedicated graphics card (technically called a "discrete card" but that's a confusing way to put it IMO) which is a must-have component when building a PC for really good 1080p performance.

-And really good 1080p at a very affordable price is what this rig is all about: with a parts-list like the one we suggest below, you can expect to play any modern game real smoothly even on relatively high settings (depending on the title).
+And really good 1080p at a very affordable price is exactly what this rig is all about.
+With a parts-list like the one we suggest below, you can expect to play any modern game in Full HD (1080p) real smoothly even on relatively good settings (depending on the title).
 For most eSports (on a 60Hz screen) and less demanding games, this gaming rig is also all the graphical grunt you really need.

-Let's break down this carefully-considered budget gaming PC build for $500 that really stretches your money as far as possible and blows most pre-built gaming desktops for a similar price tag out of the water when it comes to pure gaming performance, features, expansion options, and overall reliability.
+Alright, let's break down the carefully-considered best budget gaming PC build for $500 which is a solid example of how to really stretch your money as far as possible and which blows similarly-priced pre-built gaming desktops out of the water when it comes to pure gaming performance, features, expansion options, and overall component reliability.

 720p (1280 x 720):